 10.6: Marketing Communications

-- The vendor does not provide promotional sweepstakes, contests, or surveys.
+- The company does not provide promotional sweepstakes, contests, or surveys.

 - Users can opt out or unsubscribe from marketing communications.